equinor/asciidoctor-action/README.md

 If main entry point file name is other than index, set it by adding it as input in `Build docs` step.

-E.g if main entry point file is README.adoc, switch `Build docs` step to:
+E.g if main entry point file is README.md, switch `Build docs` step to:

 ```
     - name: Build docs